paigeweber13/fine-hardware-visualization/README.md

    - create visualization from output data

 # Accomplishments:
+## 2020-03-10 through 2020-03-17
+ - trying to build a deliverable as quickly as possible has caused some problems with unmaintainable code, so I spent some time this week on software engineering stuff
+   - improved performance monitor to automatically aggregate every event and metric

 ## 2020-03-03 through 2020-03-10
  - tried to align manual memory benchmark and likwid benchmark, learned a few
    things: